TaylorPrewitt/Projects/Pm25_HumanHealth/README.md

 Seeing a break from homoscedasticity in exploratory plots, the Breusch Pagan test was used to verify that variances were not homogeneous.
 This produced a test statistic that strongly rejected the hypothesis that variances are produced similarly across all observations.

 Being a one parameter simplification, it was expected that no model would be perfect as there are many known causes to the selected health conditions.
-While *Equation 1* can be used to get an approximation of the death rate in each county based on pollution levels, other parameters need to be considered.
+While *Equation 1* can be used to get an approximation of the death rate in each county based on pollution levels (correlation supported by the parameter p-value < 2.2e<sup>-16</sup>), other parameters need to be considered to address the low R<sup>2</sup> score.
+Inclusion of other parameters and extention into higher dimension space could resolve this and yield a better correlation coefficient.
+This investigation does not prove any causality between PM2.5 and increase in mortality due to these health conditions, but it does show that there is a correlation between the two with motivation for further investigation.

 # Moving Forward